 Difference between an Open scheme and a Restricted one

 An open medical aid is when the scheme is open to the general public.
 Anybody over 18 can become a member of an open medical.
 A self employed person can join an open medical aid too.
 Restricted medical aids aren’t open to the general public.
-You have to be either working for a certain company or even have certain academic qualifications to belong to a restricted medical aid.
+Either you must work for a certain company or have certain academic qualifications to belong to a restricted medical aid.

 SAB Medical aid Facts and Figures

-The SAB has been South Africa’s leading brewer and distributor of beer as well as soft drinks for more than 115 years.
-The scheme is administered by Metropolitan Health Corporate with the aim to provide brands and services which are of value to their customers.
-The Council for Medical Aid Schemes supervises this medical scheme just like they do the more than 100 medical schemes in South Africa with close to 9 million beneficiaries.
+The SAB has been South Africa’s leading brewer and distributor of beer for more than 115 years.
+Metropolitan Health Corporate administers the scheme with the aim to provide brands and services which are of value to their customers.
+The Council for Medical Schemes supervises this medical scheme just like they do the more than 100 medical schemes in South Africa with close to 9 million beneficiaries.
 They protect the interests of medical schemes and their members and also monitor the solvency and financial soundness of these schemes.

-SAB Medical Aid plans are known as the SAB Comprehensive Plan and the SAB Essential Plan.
+SAB Medical Aid plans are: the SAB Comprehensive Plan and the SAB Essential Plan.
 Their Comprehensive plan includes day to day benefits such as dentistry, mental health, chronic medicines and even alternative healthcare services such as homeopathy.
-The Comprehensive Plan also offers Major Medical Benefits with hospitalisation being the single most expensive healthcare benefit offered by SAB Medical Aid Society.
+The Comprehensive Plan also offers Major Medical Benefits with hospitalisation being the single most expensive healthcare benefit from SAB Medical Aid Society.

 The SAB Medical Aid has contracted with specialists so as to be able to deliver quality health care services to their members.
-To avoid co-payments, members are encouraged to use these particular specialists for treatment.
+To avoid co-payments, members should use these particular specialists for treatment.
 By partnering with these specialists, the SAB Medical Aid can manage claims costs and keep premium contributions as low as possible while still offering members excellent benefits.
-SAB Medical Aid pays these specialists in full so that their members are spared large, inconvenient up-front payments.
+SAB Medical Aid pays these specialists in full so that their members do not have to face large, inconvenient up-front payments.